ThisWeekGhana.com becomes the D-O-T

 E. Ablorh-Odjidja, Ghanadot

-The idea that between the years 2000 and 2007 our culture has grown so suddenly coarse that it now permits violence and drug use is so absurd that only a propagandist or a liar would want to make that assertion.
+The idea that it is only between the years 2000 and 2007 that our culture suddenly grew coarse and now permits violence and drug use is so absurd that only a propagandist or a liar would want to make that assertion.

-Among the most spectacular ones that have come to our attention to date, and yet to be explained fully, is the disappearance of 77 parcels of cocaine from the vessel M. V. Benjamin, in which a commissioner of police is alleged to be implicated in the disappearance.
+Among the most spectacular ones to date, and yet to be explained fully, is the disappearance of 77 parcels of cocaine from the vessel M. V. Benjamin, in which a commissioner of police is alleged to be implicated in the disappearance.

 Before that, there was the case involving a sitting parliamentarian who was apprehended and jailed in the U.S.A for attempt to import illicit drugs into that country.